Is it legal to pursue surrogacy if I have no biological link with my child?

 Yes.
 Although some fertility clinics and surrogacy organisations say surrogacy without a biological link is not permitted in the UK, what they actually mean is that it is not possible for you to apply for a parental order after your child is born (the post-birth court application in the UK to assign parental rights to you).
-In practice, this does not make it illegal for you to conceive a child through surrogacy without a biological connection, but UK fertility clinics may be nervous about supporting you unless you can show you have a clear legal plan in place.
+In practice, this does not make it illegal for you to conceive a child through surrogacy without a biological connection, but UK fertility clinics may be reluctant to treat you unless you can show you have a clear legal plan in place to resolve parenthood.

 In practice you may also find it difficult to find a surrogate in the UK willing to help you.
 UK surrogates looking for a match understandably prefer to work with parents who can apply for a parental order, and the UK’s main non-profit organisations will not as a matter of policy match UK surrogates with intended parents who are not eligible because the legalities are more complicated for them too.

-It is worth stressing that going overseas is a practical solution to finding a surrogate but it does not mean that you escape the UK legal complications entirely.
+It is worth stressing that going overseas is a practical solution to finding a surrogate, but it does not mean that you escape the UK legal complications.
 If your child is born through surrogacy overseas, you may have an overseas birth certificate naming you as a parent already, but this will not secure your status in the UK (where the surrogate and her spouse, will be the legal parents) or give your child a right to British nationality.

-What are my options for securing my rights as a non-biological parent through surrogacy?
+What are my options for resolving legal parenthood after surrogacy?

 Parental order

-There are very prescriptive adoption law rules to follow to make sure things are set up in the right way and great care needs to be taken to manage things correctly and to avoid committing any criminal offences, particularly where there is an international element.
-If you apply in England, you will need the involvement of your local authority and the UK family court, and the process will take some time.
-It all needs careful planning but can be done.
+There are very prescriptive adoption law rules to follow to make sure things are set up in the right way and great care needs to be taken to manage things correctly and appropriately, and to avoid committing any criminal offences, particularly where there is an international element.
+If you apply in England, you will need the involvement of your local authority and the UK family court, and the process will take some time with very careful planning.

-There are also other orders you can seek from the family court to regulate your parenthood in practical terms if you do not wish to apply for adoption or if you are not eligible.
-Putting in place wills to cover some of the gaps in the meantime is also sensible, and we can help with this too.
+There are also other orders you can seek from the family court to regulate your parenthood and decision-making capability in practical terms if you do not wish to apply for adoption or if you are not eligible.
+Putting in place wills to cover some of the gaps is also sensible, and we can help with this too.

 British nationality

-You may be able to resolve this by applying for your child to be registered as a British Citizen through the Home Office’s discretionary surrogacy policy.
-We have handled many of these applications for non-biological parents through surrogacy, all successfully, and can advise you on whether an application is likely to be granted in your case, as well as managing your application for you.
+A parental order or UK adoption order will make a child British automatically if the order is made in favour of a British citizen parent.
+However, there are often other ways to secure British nationality more quickly and straightforwardly in surrogacy cases.
+In particular, you may be able to obtain British nationality for your child via registration under the Home Office’s discretionary surrogacy policy.
+We have handled many of these applications for non-biological parents through surrogacy over many years, and can advise you on whether an application is likely to be granted in your case, as well as managing your application for you.

 How we can help

-We hope the law will change as part of the Law Commission’s reform and we will keep you updated with any changes.
-In the meantime we will continue to find creative solutions for parents wherever possible which navigate the law successfully.
+We hope the law will change to recognise and make space for parents through non-biological surrogacy.
+In the meantime, we will continue to find creative solutions for parents wherever possible which navigate the law successfully and safely.
 Surrogacy without a biological connection is legal, and possible, but how you resolve the legal issues needs careful planning given the facts of each particular case and often it is a jigsaw of solutions which all need to be fitted together.
-We can advise you on your legal strategy in the round, covering nationality and parenthood under one roof to help your family become fully legally secured.
+This remains a novel area of law and we can advise you on your legal strategy in the round and the options available to you, covering nationality and parenthood under one roof to help your family become fully legally secured.

 Leading experts in adoption law